Welcome to dogs in translation

 Lucy Parkes - Dog Trainer Norwich and Dog Trainer Norfolk, UK

 Is your dog reacting negatively towards other dogs?
 Does he start pulling excessively when he sees another dog approaching?
-Perhaps he’s barking, whining and jumping around in a frantic manner?
-Maybe he lunges and growls?
-Some dogs appear fine initially and then snap, or worse, after a few seconds of sniffing.
-Many dogs haven’t learnt to interact with other dogs in a calm, well-balanced manner.
-Instead they are too full on and over-the-top, causing other dogs to panic and potentially react aggressively.
+Perhaps he’s barking, whining and jumping around in a frantic manner or maybe he lunges and growls?
+Some dogs appear fine initially and then start growling and lunging after a few seconds of sniffing.
+Many dogs haven’t learnt to interact with other dogs in a calm and well-balanced manner.
+Instead they are heightened and over-the-top causing other dogs to panic and potentially react aggressively.

 Or, perhaps your dog is anxious around people?
-Maybe she ducks away when people attempt to stroke her or does she bark at people as you walk down the street?
-It could be at home that you’re having the issues?
-Does your dog get into an extremely heightened state and bark excessively when people come to the door?
-Do people have to be wary when they come into your house?
-Perhaps you have to put your dog into another room because she’s just too unpredictable to be around visitors, or, perhaps you’ve just stopped inviting people in altogether!
+Does she get into an extremely heightened state and bark excessively when people come to the door?
+Do people have to be wary when they come into your home?
+Perhaps you have to put your dog into another room because she’s just too unpredictable to be around visitors.
+Or maybe you can’t let her off the lead when you’re out for a walk, because she might chase after a runner, a cyclist or even a car!

-One of the first things that people often say to me, when they call about the problems they’re having is – “I’ve had dogs all my life but I’ve never had one like this!”
-Fortunately, I work almost exclusively with ‘dogs like this’ and sixteen years of working with and learning from them, has given me a real insight into how they perceive the world and their place within it.
+Whatever the circumstances, I can help.
+And with seventeen years experience of working with dogs like this, there isn’t much that I haven’t come across and helped people with.
+Working with and learning from these dogs has given me a real insight into how they perceive the world and their place within it.
 They really are a bit different from the average dog and require a deeper understanding and a more specialised approach to help them live fulfilling and happy lives.

 “BENEATH EVERY BEHAVIOUR THERE IS A FEELING.
 AND BENEATH EACH FEELING IS A NEED.
 AND WHEN WE MEET THAT NEED RATHER THAN FOCUS ON THE BEHAVIOUR, WE BEGIN TO DEAL WITH THE CAUSE NOT THE SYMPTOM” – ASHLEIGH WARNER, HOLISTIC FAMILY PSYCHOLOGIST